 - Improved capacity to do daily tasks

-There are a variety of ways we can measure a client’s progress over time.
-Keep tabs on all these things and occasionally remind them of how much they’ve improved.
-Because progress is slow, it might be easy for a client to lose sight of their original motivations or even their ultimate goal.
-Don’t allow that to happen by showing them their improvement from day one.
+Keep tabs on all these things and occasionally remind them of what they were capable of on Day 1 and what they’re capable of today.
+Because progress is sometimes slow, it might be easy for a client to lose sight of their original motivations or even their ultimate goal.
+Don’t allow that to happen by showing them how much they’ve improved since day one.

 3. Celebrate successes

-A client of mine recently described how he was able to not only lift but carry, upstairs, a lamp weighing over 100 lbs.
-He was excited because not only was the task relatively easy, but it had impressed his girlfriend's father.
+Some success happens outside the gym.
+For example, a client of mine recently described how he was able to not only lift but carry, upstairs, a lamp weighing over 100 lbs.
+He was excited because the task was relatively easy, and it impressed his girlfriend's father as well.
 That’s huge!

-Another client broke her leg in a dog-related incident.
-But because we’ve been working together for years, improving both her strength and mobility, she’s able to move around with little help from her husband.
+Another client broke her leg.
+We’ve been working together for years on improving her strength and mobility.
+Now she’s able to move around with little help from her husband.

-These successes come in the form of personal records in the gym as well: the first chin-up by a female client, a bodyweight deadlift or squat, or mastering a difficult movement that you’ve been working on for weeks.
+Success comes in the form of personal records in the gym as well: the first chin-up by a female client, a bodyweight deadlift or squat, or mastering a difficult exercise that they've been working on for weeks.

-Whatever the success, whether it’s in the gym or outside in real life doesn’t matter, always celebrate it with enthusiasm.
+Whether the success occurs in the gym or outside in real life doesn’t matter, always celebrate it with enthusiasm.

 4. Alter their program occasionally and appropriately

-While the base of the program might stay largely the same, sometimes the addition (or subtraction), or even a change in pace with warm-up and cool-down, can mean the difference between an engaged client and a bored one.
+While the outline of the program might stay largely the same, sometimes the addition (or subtraction) of a new exercise variation, or even a change in pace with warm-up and cool-down, can mean the difference between an engaged client and a bored one.

 5. Teach them everything you know

-You might think I’m crazy for suggesting this, but educating your client is empowering them.
-While they might not care about the Krebs cycle or conjugate periodization, sharing your knowledge is putting power in their hands to control their destiny and improve their chances of success.
+You might think I’m crazy for suggesting this, but educating your client empowers them.
+While they might not care about the Krebs cycle or conjugate periodization, sharing your knowledge gives them the power and confidence they need to control their destiny and improve their chances of success.

-Not every workout needs to have a lesson plan attached to it, but casually explaining why high-intensity interval training is more effective for fat loss than low-intensity steady state, or explaining why packing the shoulders during a bench press not only improves their lift but keeps them safe, are valuable knowledge bombs that they will carry forever.
+Not every workout needs a lesson plan attached to it, but casually explaining why high-intensity interval training is more effective for fat loss than low-intensity steady state, or explaining why packing the shoulders during a bench press not only improves the lift but keeps them safe, are valuable knowledge bombs that they will carry forever.

-Won’t the client leave if I teach them everything?
-No. Or at least, I highly doubt it.
-And even if they did, you’ve armed another person with the knowledge to improve their life and their health.
+But will the client leave if I teach them everything?
+I highly doubt it.
+And even if they did, you’ve equipped another person with the knowledge they need to improve their life and their health.
 At the end of the day, you will have done your job.